uapi-group/specifications/specs/unified_kernel_image.md

 same UKI, and carries meta-information about the profile it is introducing.
-All regular UKI PE sections listed above may appear multiple times in multi-profile UKIs, but only once before the first `.profile` PE section, once between each subsequent pair of `.profile` sections, and once after the last `.profile` (except for `.dtb`, which is allowed to be defined multiple times anyway, see above).
+All regular UKI PE sections listed above may appear multiple times in multi-profile UKIs, but only once before the first `.profile` PE section, once between each subsequent pair of `.profile` sections, and once after the last `.profile` (except for `.dtbauto`, which is allowed to be defined multiple times anyway, see above).
 Each `.profile` section introduces and defines a profile, which are numbered from zero, and typically denoted with an `@` character before the profile number, i.e. `@0`, `@1`, `@2`, … The sections listed in the PE binary before the first `.profile` section make up a special profile called the *base profile*.